Badr-MOUFAD/Badr-MOUFAD/README.md

 - [``skillner``](https://skillner.vercel.app), a rule-based NLP package that automatically extracts skills from text

 I have a major in Industrial management engineering and a minor in data science from [EMINES](https://www.emines-ingenieur.org/) – [Mohammed VI Polytechnic University (UM6P)](https://www.um6p.ma/en).

-# Explore my writings

-I like to share my thoughts through simple, hands-on, and well-illustrated [blogs](https://badr-moufad.medium.com/).
-So far, I have written:

-- [**Leveraging linear regression for feature selection of categorical and continuous variables**](https://towardsdatascience.com/beyond-linear-regression-467a7fc3bafb), where I describe an approach to select top-K most relevant features that explains a target variable
-- [**It’s time to structure your data science project**](https://towardsdatascience.com/its-time-to-structure-your-data-science-project-1fa064fbe46), where I propose a structure to organize data science project to improve their scalability and reproducibility
-- [**Deriving the inverse transform sampling method from first principles**](https://towardsdatascience.com/an-insight-on-generating-samples-from-a-custom-probability-density-function-d0a06c290c54), where I build from scratch a tool to generate samples from a custom probability density function